-Important Steps when Building a new Team
+Important Steps When Building a New Team

 This article outlines essential steps in forming a new team.
 These steps are also useful for existing teams that are interested in assessing their format and effectiveness.

 First, the work of the team needs to be clearly defined and matched to some real needs of the department, lab or center or of the Institute as a whole.
 If the team doesn't get a clear mission or scope statement from the team sponsor, creating these should be part of the team's kick-off process.
-(See our Checklist for Team Start-up Microsoft Word tool.)

 In the early stages it is important to talk to the team's sponsor about their role and how they will support the team's work.
 What will the sponsor do for the team?
 What does the sponsor expect from the team?
 Teams need the clear support of the organization's leadership, including concrete support such as release time, funding and resources.

 Selecting the right team members is critical.
 Ideally, teams should be small (not more than ten people) so that members can develop a high-level of connection and interdependence.
 Members need both technical expertise (including writing and presentation skills) and good interpersonal skills for working in small groups.
 For teams working on Institute-wide projects, diverse membership (across MIT's units, across payroll/employee classifications and across gender/race categories) can lead to a richer team with better results.
-Content experts, process experts and end users can all play key roles.
+Content experts, process experts, and end users can all play key roles.

 Team kick-off events are an important part of the start-up process.
 Kick-off events enable the team to articulate and understand the goals, mission and structure.
 A well-planned kick-off can increase team productivity and build team momentum.
-A formalized start-up activity will help the team define its mission, deliverables, roles & responsibilities, and success factors.
+A formalized start-up activity will help the team define its mission, deliverables, roles and responsibilities, and success factors.

 Six items are crucial to help teams function effectively.